Corning Museum of Art

-The searches would need to bring the finest of the next generation of world-class experts to the premiere institution for the scholarship and exhibition of glass internationally.
+These searches needed to bring the finest of the next generation of world-class experts in this very specialized field to the premiere institution internationally for the scholarship, interpretation and exhibition of glass.

-While active research, sourcing and recruitment are essential in any search, the best candidates for these very specialized positions would only be reached through the most extensive contact with our professional links and beyond.
+While active research, sourcing and recruitment are essential in any search, we knew the best candidates would only be reached through the most extensive contact with our professional links and beyond.
 In each case, we were able to bring candidates with the highest level of talent and expertise to our client.

-Opportunity Resources conducted an extensive international search for CMoG’s director.
+Opportunity Resources conducted an extensive international search for CMoG's director, bringing candidates from as far away as Australia to be interviewed by Corning's trustees.
 In the end, the successful candidate was Dr. Karol Wight, Curator of the Getty Museum’s Getty Villa in Malibu and a renowned specialist in ancient Roman glass.
 Karol was on the senior management team for the Getty Institute and directed operations at the Villa, where she had spent most of her career.

 Kelly Conway, a nationally recognized specialist in nineteenth and early twentieth century American glass, was appointed Curator of American Glass.
 Kelly was the Carolyn and Richard Barry Curator of Glass at the Chrysler Museum of Art in Norfolk, VA.
 Kelly began at CMoG in August, 2013.